-6. Contract Managers.
+- 7. Contract Managers.
 Each party will designate a Contract Manager whose responsibility shall be to oversee that party's performance of its duties and obligations pursuant to the terms of this Contract.
-As of the Effective Date, City's Contract Manager is Damian Cook (phone: 904-255-8742; DamianC@coj.net), and the Contractor's Project Manager is Eve Janocko (phone: 904-255-1003; EJanocko@coj.net).
-Each party shall provide prompt written notice to the other party of any changes to the Party's Contract Manager or his or her contact information; provided, such changes shall not be deemed contract amendments and may be provided via email.
+As of the Effective Date, the City's Contract Manager is Kendra Mervin (phone: 904-255-8742; kmervin@coj.net), and Contractor's Project Manager is Tricia R. Rover (phone: 904-255-4712; trover@pd4.coj.net).
+Each party shall provide prompt written notice to the other party of any changes to the party's Contract Manager or his or her contact information; provided, such changes shall not be deemed Contract amendments and may be provided via email. - 8.
+Retroactive Ratification.
+Because this Contract is effective retroactive to September 28, 2022, any Services that have been performed, and for which compensation or reimbursement of expenses has been paid, before the execution of this Contract are hereby approved and ratified by the parties. - 9.
+Amendments.
+All changes to, additions to, modifications of, or amendments to this Contract or any of the terms, provisions, and conditions hereof shall be binding only when in writing and signed by the authorized officer, agent, or representative of each of the parties hereto. - 10.
+Entire Agreement.
+This Contract constitutes the entire agreement between the City and Contractor for the Services to be performed and furnished by Contractor.
+No statement, representation, writing, understanding, agreement, course of action, or course of conduct made by either party or any representative of either party that is not expressed herein shall be binding.
+Contractor may not unilaterally modify the terms of this Contract by affixing additional terms to materials delivered to the City (e.g., "shrink wrap" terms accompanying or affixed to a deliverable)

-7. Entire Agreement.
-This Contract constitutes the entire agreement between City and Contractor for the Services to be performed and furnished by Contractor.
-No statement, representation, writing, understanding, agreement, course of action, or course of conduct made by either party or any representative of either party which is not expressed herein shall be binding.
-Contractor may not unilaterally modify the terms of this Contract by affixing additional terms to materials delivered to the City (e.g., "shrink wrap" terms accompanying or affixed to a deliverable) or by including such terms on a purchase order or payment document.
+or by including such terms on a purchase order or payment document.
 Contractor acknowledges that it is entering into this Contract for its own purposes and not for the benefit of any third party.